dpecos/gai/README.md

-# GAI (Git Auto-Information)
+# GAI (Git AI)

-GAI (Git Auto-Information) is a command-line interface (CLI) tool written in Rust that generates a commit message from a `git diff` by reading from its standard input (stdin).
+GAI (Git AI) is a command-line interface (CLI) tool written in Rust that generates a commit message from a `git diff` by reading from its standard input (stdin).
 It helps automate the process of creating informative and concise commit messages based on the changes made to your Git repository.

 ## Features